PicoPlanetDev/Target-Analysis/README.md

 ## Installation
 1. Install Python 3.9 from this page: https://www.python.org/downloads/release/python-395/
 If the computer used runs Windows, please select the bottom option at the bottom of the page: Windows Installer (64-bit).
-2. Run the installer, making sure to check the "Add Python 3.x to PATH" box.
+2. Run the installer, **making sure to check the "Add Python 3.x to PATH" box**.
 3. Click the green ```↓ Code``` button at the top right of this Github page and select Download ZIP.
 4. Extract the zipped folder to a prominent location, such as the Desktop or Documents directory.
 5. Double click to run ```install_dependencies.bat```